School of Art Courses

 This course will explore how representations of the American landscape create an ever-shifting national identity.
 Slogans like "Make America Great Again" trade on nostalgia and a desire for a fixed narrative but ignore the experience of marginalized groups.
 The actual environment, meanwhile, is being destroyed by the same people who use it as a symbol of power and purity.
 From painting to photography, print, animation, sculpture and social practice, we will consider how art has fueled or challenged nationalism, patriotism, American exceptionalism.
 Readings in historical texts, narrative essays and cultural geography, along with discussions and presentations will provide art students a broader context for their own research.

-60-359 Critical Studies: Playful theory: critical topics in game culture
+60-359 Critical Studies/Adv.
+ETB: Playful theory: critical topics in game culture

 Intermittent: 9 units

 This hybrid seminar course combines games studies, game criticism, and research-based art to examine the history, contexts, and frontiers of play.
-Digital and analog games will be approached through a variety of lenses: games as rituals, systems, performances, military technologies, drugs, narrative engines, gendered spaces, commodities.
-While not geared toward the technical development of videogames, the coursework will include creative projects beyond writing and discussion.
-The goal is to provide conceptual tools to enrich your design/art practice and tackle a variety of critical topics in a playful but rigorous way.
+Digital and analog games will be approached through a variety of lenses: games as culture, systems, technologies, commodities, etc. While not geared toward the technical development of videogames, the coursework will include creative projects beyond writing and discussion.
+The goal is to provide conceptual tools to enrich your design/art practice and tackle a variety of academic topics in a playful but rigorous way.

 60-362 Critical Studies: Art Writer: Writing as Object, Criticism, and Experiment